 Free, accessible slicing software

 Ultimaker Cura is available to users completely free of charge.
-You can try this feature yourself by loading this sample .STL file into Ultimaker Cura 3.2 or above.
 Access the adaptive layers setting from within Ultimaker Cura’s interface by switching to custom mode, and searching for “adaptive layers” in the search bar.

 We always love to hear about how Ultimaker has helped people streamline their business processes.
 What features do you find most important for your workflow?
 Share your thoughts in our community of 3D printing experts.